Leniency Designs: An Operator's Manual: Heterogeneous Treatment Effects

-The Nobel Prize--winning local average treatment effect theorem of \textcite{ImAn94} offers a guide to the general heterogeneous-effect interpretation of leniency designs.
-The theorem maintains our earlier assumption of as-good-as-random decision-maker assignment and the IV exclusion restriction, while replacing the restriction of constant treatment effects with an assumption of first-stage \emph{monotonicity}.
-In the patent setting, monotonicity means that if we can find a case that some examiner $a$ would grant a patent to but some other examiner $b$ would deny, it must be that $a$ is more lenient in \emph{all} cases; i.e., there cannot be another case that $a$ would deny but $b$ would grant.
-In the simple example with just two examiners, this implies we can divide the universe of patents into two groups: a \emph{complier} group of firms with patent applications that are granted when assigned to the soft examiner $s$ but not when assigned to the tough examiner $t$, and a non-responder group whose treatment status is unaffected by examiner assignment (they are always either granted or denied, regardless of which examiner handles the case).
+The local average treatment effect theorem of \textcite{ImAn94}, recognized in the 2021 Nobel Prize, offers a guide to the general heterogeneous-effect interpretation of leniency designs.
+The theorem maintains the assumption of as-good-as-random decision-maker assignment and the IV exclusion restriction, while replacing the restriction of constant treatment effects with an assumption of first-stage \emph{monotonicity}.

+In the patent setting, monotonicity means that if we can find a case that some examiner $a$ would grant a patent to but some other examiner $b$ would deny, it must be that $a$ is more lenient in \emph{all} cases; there cannot be another case that $a$ would deny but $b$ would grant.
+In the simple example with just two examiners, this implies we can divide the universe of firms into two groups: a \emph{complier} group with patent applications that are granted when assigned to the soft examiner $s$ but not when assigned to the tough examiner $t$, and a non-responder group whose treatment status is unaffected by examiner assignment (they are always either granted or denied, regardless of which examiner handles the case).
 Monotonicity rules out the presence of a third group of \emph{defier} firms that are granted their applications only if assigned to $t$.
 The local average treatment effect theorem states that, in the absence of defiers, the IV regression using an indicator variable for assignment to the soft examiner as an instrument estimates the average treatment effect for compliers. \Textcite{ImAn94} call this a local average treatment effect, to stress that we learn nothing about treatment effects for non-responders.
-In contrast, if we ran a randomized controlled trial that granted applications by a coin flip, we would learn the overall average treatment effect $E[\beta_i]$.
+In contrast, if we ran a randomized controlled trial that granted applications by a coin flip, we would learn the overall average treatment effect.